vuejs/router/.github/contributing.md

 You can also host the translation on your own.
 To create one, just simply fork our GitHub repo and change the content and site config in `packages/docs`.
 To long-term maintain it, we _highly recommend_ a similar way that we do above for our officially hosted translations:

-1. Make sure to have a _checkpoint_ branch (named like `sync`), which is always to the commit of the original docs that your latest translation is corresponding to.
+1. Ensure you create a _checkpoint branch_ (for example, a branch named sync).
+This branch should always align with the commit of the original documentation that corresponds to your most recent translation.
-2. Translate by the diff result between the latest official repo and yours via git diff command or GitHub Compare page.
+2. Utilize the diff result between the latest official repository and your own by using the git diff command or the GitHub Compare page to guide your translation.
-3. Finish the translation.
+3. Complete the translation process.
-4. Update the checkpoint branch.
+4. Update the _checkpoint branch_ accordingly.

 <!-- TODO: add an example once we have got one -->